khulnasoft-lab/clix.py/docs/tutorial/exceptions.md

 ## Exceptions without Rich

-If you don't have Rich installed, Typer will still do some tricks to show you the information **as clearly as possible**:
+If you don't have Rich installed, Clix will still do some tricks to show you the information **as clearly as possible**:

 <div class="termy">